BLUE HORIZON 1261

 "Stop it!"
 Taro commanded.
 "Catch your breath and tell me again, but slower."

 The raccoon audibly gulped air and then he tried again.
 His voice was still strained, but he managed to say, "We've got a ghost in the galley!"
 He took another deep breath.
-"I think it's got Ivy!" (gasp) "Turn the ship around!" (gasp) "Go back to Alucara!"
+"I think it's got Ivy!" (gasp) "Turn the ship around!" (gasp) "It’s haunted!" (gasp) "Go back to Alucara!"

 "A ghost?"
 Taro and Jiro repeated in unison.